 Group D: Enterococci

-- Enterococcus faecalis and Enterococcus faecium
+Enterococcus faecalis and Enterococcus faecium

 Morphology and culture

-Enterococci are the second most cause for urinary tract infections and the third most cause of native-valve endocarditis (in form of endocarditis lenta).
-They can also be responsible for septicaemia, peritonitis and wound infections, especially in the course of nosocomial infections or after treatment with cephalosporins.
-Due to their natural resistance, the treatment with cephalosporins exerts a selection pressure.
+Enterococci are the 2nd most common cause of urinary tract infections and the 3rd most common cause of native valve endocarditis (endocarditis lenta).
+They can also be responsible for septicemia, peritonitis, and wound infections, especially in nosocomial infections or after cephalosporin therapy.
+Due to their natural resistance, treatment with cephalosporins exerts a selection pressure.
 However, in many cases, colonization with enterococci is innocuous.

-Due to their penicillin-binding-protein PBP5, enterococci are resistant to cephalosporins (“Enterococci gap” of cephalosporins).
+Due to their penicillin-binding-protein PBP5, enterococci are resistant to cephalosporins (‘enterococci gap’ of cephalosporins).
 Cotrimoxazole and penicillin G are ineffective as well.

 This group includes viridans streptococci and pneumococci.
-Their form of alpha-hemolysis is sometimes also called green hemolysis since it shows a green colour on blood agar.
+Their form of alpha-hemolysis is sometimes also called green hemolysis since it shows a green color on blood agar.
 They are not assignable to a Lancefield antigen.

 - Streptococcus pneumoniae